carlosivanr/hugo_website/content/guides/logistic-regression/2021-10-17-logistic-regression/index.en.markdown

 <!-- The AIC for our model is measure of fit that takes into consideration the number of predictors.
 The higher the number of the predictors, the more the fit is penalized.
 The AIC is 148.16 and can be used to compare other models in which additional predictors are included. -->

 ### Coefficients
 The estimate or b-value for the model is 1.23.
-In linear regression, the coefficients reprsent as the change in the outcome variable that can be expected for a unit increase in a predictor variable.
-In logistic regression, the coefficients represent the change in the logit of the outcome variable that can be expected for a unit change in the predictor variable.
-The logit of the coutome variable corresponds to the natural logarithm  of the odds of the outcome variable occurring.
+In linear regression, the coefficients represent the change in the outcome variable that can be expected for after a one unit increase in a predictor variable.
+In logistic regression, the coefficients represent the change in the logit of the outcome variable that can be expected for the same one unit change in the predictor variable.
+The logit of the outcome variable corresponds to the natural logarithm of the odds of the outcome variable occurring.
 The z-values are normally distributed and can be tested for significance.
-In our example, Intervention is statistically significant which means that the predictor is making a significant contribution to the prediction of the outcome variable.
+In our example, Intervention is statistically significant which indicates that the predictor, whether or not someone received the intervention, is making a significant contribution to the prediction of the outcome variable.

 ### Odds ratio
-In the case of where the predictor variables are dichotomous, the odds ratio, defined as the exponential (`exp()` function) of the coefficients, has a straightforward interpretation.
+In cases where the predictor variable is dichotomous, the odds ratio is defined as the exponentiated (`exp()` function) coefficient and has a straightforward interpretation.
 A value greater than one indicates that as the predictor increases, the odds (not to be confused with probability) of the outcome occurring increases.
 A value less than one indicates that as the predictor increases, the odds of the outcome occurring decreases.
-The odds ratio with our example is 3.417 and is greater than 1.
-This means that receiving an intervention increases the odds of cured outcome.
+The odds ratio in this example is 3.42.
+This means that receiving an intervention increases the odds of a "Cured" outcome.

 ```r
 # Odds ratio